 CC protection is triggered when the number of HTTP requests exceeds the set QPS value.

-The protection system doesn't perform CC attack detection and protection on whitelisted URLs.
+The protection system doesn't perform CC attack detection and protection on allowed URLs.

-HTTP access requests from IPs in the whitelist will not be detected for CC attacks or prevented by the protection system, while those from IPs in the blacklist will be rejected.
-Up to 50 IP addresses can be added to the IP blacklist/whitelist.
+HTTP access requests from IPs in the allowlist will not be detected for CC attacks or prevented by the protection system, while those from IPs in the blocklist will be rejected.
+Up to 50 IP addresses can be added to the IP blocklist/allowlist.

 - Custom anti-CC defense